Who decides how property will be divided at divorce?

 A judge will divide a couple's property in one of two ways, depending on the state in which the divorce is located.
 Nine states follow the principles of community property, while the rest of the country relies on a system of equitable distribution.

 Community Property: In Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin, courts distinguish between community and separate property.
 Community property is all property acquired during the marriage, with the exception of property acquired by gift or inheritance.
 Separate property is all property acquired before and after the marriage, as well as all property received during the marriage by gift or inheritance.
 At divorce, each party retains his or her own separate property, while community property is divided equally between the parties.

 Equitable Distribution: In all other states, a court divides marital assets equitably.
-While Alaska is an equitable distribution state, couples within that state may sign a written community property agreement to opt-out of the equitable distribution arrangement.
+While Alaska, South Dakota, and Tennessee are equitable distribution states, couples within those states may sign a written community property agreement to opt-out of the equitable distribution arrangement.
 Under equitable distribution, a court will distribute property acquired during marriage in a way that is fair to both parties.
 A court will consider a number of factors when making an equitable division of marital property, including any agreements made between the parties, the length of the marriage, the conduct of the parties during the marriage, the age of the parties, the health of the parties, the occupation and income of the parties, the needs of the parties and their children, and the contribution of each party to the acquisition of marital assets.

 Am I entitled to part of my spouse's business?